Boston Planning & Development Agency

 BOSTON RESIDENCY IS A CONDITION OF EMPLOYMENT

-GRADE: G STATUS: EXEMPT
+STATUS: EXEMPT GRADE: K

-DIVISION/DEPARTMENT: CLIMATE CHANGE & ENVIRONMENTAL PLANNING
+DEPARTMENT/DIVISION: CLIMATE CHANGE & ENVIRONMENTAL PLANNING/TRANSPORTATION AND INFRASTRUCTURE PLANNING

 The Boston Planning & Development Agency (BPDA) is the planning and economic development agency for the City of Boston.
 The BPDA plays a far-reaching role in shaping the City.
 We are a self-sustaining agency and our love for Boston inspires us to make our City an even better place to live, work, and connect.
 The Boston Planning and Development Agency (BPDA) is committed to attracting and retaining a diverse staff with diverse experiences while continuing to work to build and sustain an equitable and inclusive work environment, where cultural diversity is celebrated and valued.
 We believe every member on our team enriches our agency and allows us to see a broad range of ways to understand and engage with our city, identify challenges, and discover, design, and deliver solutions.